WN_button

 Ocean Bycatch

 The catching of Yukon bound Chinook and Chum salmon while fishing for other species is an issue that has been around awhile.
-These fish are not used and are thrown overboard dead.
-The Chinook bycatch numbers often equaled the subsistence catch of the entire Yukon River Drainage (U.S. and Canada) on good run years.
+The Chinook bycatch numbers have sometimes equaled or exceeded the subsistence catch of the entire Yukon River Drainage (U.S. and Canada).

 Open a report for viewing by left click on the fish next to report or download a copy by right click on fish and then select save target as)